Last Updated on October 12, 2023 by Editorial Team

-When one associate sounds with alphabets or letters, this method to teach reading is called phonics.
+When one associates sounds with alphabets or letters, this method of teaching reading is called phonics.
 Phonics is all about how different letters of the alphabet are pronounced.
 The correct pronunciation is essential for non-native English speakers preparing for Universal Exams like TOEFL, IELTS, TOEIC, and others.

 Why use phonics apps?

 A diverse range of apps is available on both Android and iOS platforms to assist adult learners in improving their reading.
 Phonics apps are great tools for adult learners to start reading because of these solid reasons!

 - Learn at your own pace.
 The lessons or activities are pre-recorded, so the learner does not fear missing out on some lessons.
 One can pause and play and repeat a segment as many times as s/he wants.

 - Interactive lessons.
 The segments are so made that the learner can touch the word or sentence and listen to its pronunciation.

 - Good engagement = more significant learning.
 Many apps have been made in a game format so that the learner is always engaged and constantly aims to reach higher, complex phonics levels.

 - Scope for practice.
 Apps have multiple levels of complexity, which helps learners to improve themselves independently.
 Since one can repeat any module any number of times, the learner can practice repeatedly.